 Business and Professions Code §2913; §4996-4996.2

+Certificate (specify):

 Registered as either:

-- 1. A psychological assistant of a psychologist by the Medical Board of California or Psychology Examining Board; or - 2.
-An Associate Licensed Clinical Social Worker pursuant to Business and Professions Code, Section 4996.18.
+A psychological assistant of a psychologist by the Medical Board of California or Psychology Examining Board; or An Associate Licensed Clinical Social Worker pursuant to Business and Professions Code, Section 4996.18.

-Possesses a Bachelor of Arts or Science Degree and has either:
+Other Standard (specify): Possesses a Bachelor of Arts or Science Degree and has either:

-- 1. Twelve semester units in applied behavior analysis and one year of experience in designing and/or implementing behavior modification intervention services; or - 2.
-Two years of experience in designing and/or implementing behavior modification intervention services.

-Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.
+Twelve semester units in applied behavior analysis and one year of experience in designing and/or implementing behavior modification intervention services; or requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.